The-Orange-Dot/project-usagi/README.md

 This also gives me an oppertunity to learn Python and AI Tech.
 So something comes out of it, I guess.

 ## Dependencies

+### Main
 - Python3
 - Pip

-- Ollama - For generative ai
+### Ears
+- pyaudio - For inputing voice and saving it as a wav file to inject into WhisperModel
 - WhisperModel - For transcribing audio into text
-- pyaudio - For inputing voice and saving it as a wav file to inject into WhisperModel
-- TTS - For synthesizing and training voices for Text-to-Speech

-This may sound like I'm stating water is wet, but you **need a mic** for this to work.
+**Note**: This may sound like I'm stating water is wet, but you **need a mic** for this to work.
+I'm currently using a Raspi 5 to transcribe a tiny.en model.
+Hopefully I will get a NUC or something and run it on that to transcribe faster and more accurately in the future.
+The current transcribe time is about 2-3 seconds.
+Lets get it down to 1!

+### Brain
+- Ollama - For generative ai (llama3.1)

+**Note**: Depending on what you need, you can use Llama, Minstrel, or Deepseek.
+Deepseek has less personality than the other models, but I'm currently using llama3.1 (8b) due to hardware constraints.
+I'm currently using a 4070 for a conversational ai, instant results is crucial.
+Hopefully, I can get my hands on a 4090 and try the llama3.3 (70b) in the future.
+(Or an a100.
+Let me dream.)

+## Mouth
+- Coqui.ai TTS

+**Note**: Still need a better TTS model to work with.
+This is a skill issue.

-### Installing Dependencies
+## Installing Dependencies
+### Setup for raspi 5
   ```
+  sudo apt-get update && sudo apt-get upgrade -y
   python3 -m venv ~/.venv
   source ~/.venv/bin/activate
   sudo apt install portaudio19-dev -y